broadcastt/broadcastt-php-http/README.md

 #### `basePath` (String)

-The base of the path what the request will call
+The base of the path what the request will call. `{appId}` can be used to automatically parse the app ID in the base path.

-Default value: `/apps/{AppId}`
+Default value: `/apps/{appId}`

 #### `scheme` (String)